 The Most Common Woods Used For Construction

 Wood is one of the most common construction materials, along with steel, concrete, and stone.
 It boasts high thermal insulation, adaptability, structural stability, and affordability.
 Though these are generally the properties of wood, certain types are better at some aspects than most.
-Specific woods have comparatively high insulation, while others have better fire resistance.
-Put simply, not every wood is the same.

 What Are The Different Types Of Wood Used For Building Houses